rrmartins/my_yadr/README.md

 ### Vim Keymaps

 The files in vim/plugin/settings are customizations stored on a per-plugin basis.
-The main keymap is available in skwp-keymap.vim, but some of the vim files contain key mappings as well (TODO: probably will move them out to skwp-keymap.vim)
+The main keymap is available in rrmartins-keymap.vim, but some of the vim files contain key mappings as well (TODO: probably will move them out to rrmartins-keymap.vim)

 ### Debugging vim keymappings